The Commissioning Grant returns for 2026

 At Chichester Fringe we are committed to championing new talent, so (just like last year) we're offering a grant of £250 to two applicants seeking to develop their productions with us.

+Applications for the 2026 Commissioning Grant have now closed.
 It's designed to give additional financial support to develop an artist or group performance.
 The grant is open to everyone but in the application process you will be asked how you'll use the money to support your production.

 IMAGE: Shhh Obey.
 PHOTOGRAPHY: David Richardson Photography.

-How would the Commissioning Grant help me?
+How did the Commissioning Grant help me?

 Watch the video below to hear from Iona Rose who was one of the two grant winners at the last Chichester Fringe festival: